"This work of reclaiming memory is filled with a lot of affection, to look at where we've been walking, and what remains of our footprints."

 "The idea of a free and autonomous internet was put into practice by young and vibrant hearts that planted seeds."

 Birosca began with a group of women who were involved in the Global Network of Independent Media Centres, better known as Indymedia, a website for citizen journalism and the world’s first open source software, according to one interviewee in the film.
-As the project grew, “we felt the need to create a space for women in technology,” says Isabela ‘Toya’ Fernandes in the film, who was one of the founders of Birosca.
+As the project grew, “we felt the need to create a space for women in technology,” says Isabela "Toya" Fernandes, one of the founders of Birosca, in the film.

 Learning, teaching and breaking gender norms while doing it

 This point is echoed by almost every person interviewed in the film.
-“We talked about the body, about technology, about the fear of not knowing enough,” said Karine ‘Foz’ Batista.
-Ianni Luna read out from old notes for a metarecycling and sexuality workshop that they conducted, discussing the parallels about knowing your own body and a piece of hardware, in opposition to the more usual, detached discourse around technology.
+“We talked about the body, about technology, about the fear of not knowing enough,” says Karine "Foz" Batista.
+Ianni Luna reads out from old notes for a meta-recycling and sexuality workshop that they conducted, discussing the parallels about knowing your own body and a piece of hardware, in opposition to the more usual, detached discourse around technology.
 “We made a point of having people tell us about themselves.
 We talked about our private lives in connection with technology.”

 A legacy of thinking and nurturing